The Blessing Way (The X-Files): Plot

 Scully's sister Melissa urges her to see a hypnotherapist to recover lost memories of her abduction.
-Scully heads there, but becomes scared and stops the session.
-Returning home, Scully finds Skinner leaving her apartment and driving off; he later denies being there.
-Mulder, recovered from the Blessing Way ritual, is told by Hosteen that he cannot bathe or change clothes for four days.
-Scully heads to Boston to attend Bill's funeral, where she introduces herself to Mulder's mother, Teena.
+Scully does so, but becomes scared and stops the session.
+Returning home, she finds Skinner leaving her apartment; he later denies being there.
+Mulder, recovered from the ritual, is told by Hosteen that he cannot bathe or change clothes for four days.
+Scully attends Bill's funeral in Boston, where she introduces herself to Mulder's mother, Teena.
 At the cemetery, Scully is approached by a Syndicate member known as the Well-Manicured Man, who warns her that she is about to be killed, either by a pair of assassins or by someone she knows.
 Mulder goes to Massachusetts and questions Teena about an old photo of his father standing with the other members of the Syndicate in front of a mysterious building.

 Melissa calls Scully and tells her she is coming over.
 After receiving a call from someone who immediately hangs up, Scully leaves her apartment and tells Melissa that she'll head to her home instead.
 As she leaves, Skinner pulls up in his car, telling her they need to speak in private.
 Melissa shows up soon afterwards and is mistakenly shot by Luis Cardinal, who is hiding there with Alex Krycek.
 Realizing they shot the wrong person, the two flee.
 Meanwhile, after taking Skinner to Mulder's apartment, Scully holds him at gunpoint, believing he is the traitor the Well-Manicured Man spoke of.
 Skinner tells Scully that he is in possession of the digital tape.
 Just then, someone steps outside the door.
 This distracts Scully enough for Skinner to pull his gun on her.